 Forgive and forget.
 It’s a well-worn cliché — one that is easier to say than to practice.

-Don’t start without your spouse.
+Don’t start without your partner.

-If you need to talk to your spouse about something, don’t just corner them and launch in unexpectedly.
+If you need to talk to your spouse or partner about something, don’t just corner them and launch in unexpectedly.
 That is a recipe for hostility.
 Instead, agree together on a time to discuss the issue.
 That gives each of you a chance to think about it in advance, which will result in a more productive discussion than if one partner simply lambastes the unsuspecting “offender”.